bygri/bygri.github.io/_posts/2018-05-15-developing-deploying-vapor-docker.markdown

 Containerisation has entirely different benefits in development and in production.
 I'll start with production, because that's where the benefits are most intuitive.

 Even a fairly straightforward modern web application generally requires several moving parts.
 You'll have your API, in this case built in Vapor.
 It may have any of the following: a front-end website, a database, a memory cache, a message platform, a search provider, logging and analytics.
-A container scheduler like Docker's Swarm mode allows you to use a single YAML file to define your application as a series of linked containers, and then deploy it to your hosting infrastructure.
+A container scheduler like [Docker's Swarm mode][docker-swarm-overview] allows you to use a single YAML file to define your application as a series of linked containers, and then deploy it to your hosting infrastructure.
 As there is no one-to-one mapping between physical servers and services, scaling your application is as simple as changing a number and re-deploying.

 Now, since you are going to eventually define your production environment in terms of containers and services—why not do the same thing in development, too?
 Why not develop and test your application with all those other dependent services already in place?
 Docker lets you essentially replicate your production environment right on your desktop, without messing up your host operating system.
 Then when you deploy, it's simply a matter of scaling up.